 The NSW GRN is used by the majority of NSW emergency services and state government departments who require wide-area communications within the coverage area.

-The most notable exceptions are the NSW Police Force and the State Transit Authority who operate their own extensive conventional non-trunked radio networks for normal day-to-day operations.
+The most notable exceptions are the NSW Police Force and the State Transit Authority who operate their own extensive conventional non-trunked radio networks for their normal day-to-day radio operations.

 What area does the NSW GRN cover?

-The NSW GRN covers approximately half of NSW, as well as the majority of the Australian Capital Territory (ACT), including the following NSW regions:
+The NSW GRN covers approximately half of NSW, as well as the majority of the Australian Capital Territory (ACT).

 Sydney and Surrounds (Greater Sydney, Blue Mountains, Central Coast and Illawarra)